Abhinav-Siddharth/recovery-sentinel/README.md

 ### Gemini is used for

-* incident diagnosis
+- incident diagnosis
-* failure-pattern reasoning
+- failure-pattern reasoning
-* recovery recommendations
+- contextual recovery reasoning
-* human-readable reasoning
+- human-readable reasoning

+Gemini provides contextual reasoning and diagnosis.
+Executable recovery actions are selected by the deterministic category policy and then validated by deterministic safety controls.
+The model cannot directly authorize or execute financial actions.

 ### Deterministic code controls